-The MX919B is intended for use in systems where:
+The MX929B is intended for use in systems where:

 - 1. The Symbol Sync pattern is transmitted immediately on start-up of the transmitter, before the first Frame Sync pattern (see Figure 23). - 2.
-A terminal may remain powered up indefinitely, transmitting concatenated Frames with or without intervening Symbol Sync patterns (each Frame having a Frame Sync pattern and symbol timing being maintained from one Frame to the next). - 3.
-A receiving modem may be switched onto a channel before the distant transmitter has started up, or may be switched onto a channel where the transmitting station is already sending concatenated Frames
+A Base Station may remain powered up indefinitely, transmitting concatenated Frames with or without intervening Symbol Sync patterns (each Frame starting with the Frame Sync pattern and symbol timing being maintained from one Frame to the next). - 3.
+A receiving modem may be switched onto a channel before the distant transmitter has started up or may be switched onto a channel where the transmitting station is already sending concatenated Frames.